Prostate Cancer

 Clarification of the Diagnosis of Prostate Cancer

-A substance is formed in the prostate (prostate specific antigen, PSA), which can be detected not only in the semen, but also in the blood.
-This makes detection much easier.
+This substance, which is produced in the prostate, can be found not only in semen but also in blood, which makes it easier to detect there.
 In patients with prostate cancer, the PSA level is often increased.
 However, high PSA levels are also found in prostate inflammation and benign prostatic hyperplasia.
-Initial testing of PSA levels is recommended from the age of 40.

 Prostate cancer usually originates from the glandular cells and therefore belongs to the group of so-called adenocarcinomas.
 If the prostate enlargement is due to cancer, treatment depends to a large extent on the biological properties of the diagnosed tumour, whether it is benign or malignant, and whether metastasis has already occurred.
 The tissue samples collected will indicate this.